DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ---
-title: "Why does this site exist"
+title: "Why does this site exist?"
 description: reasoning for this site.
 date: 2024-10-08 00:00:00 +0100
 categories: [Research]